hjk789/NXEnhanced/README.md

 ## Bug reports and suggestions

-Although it's a work in progress, this userscript is completely usable at the current state, but there might be some situations where an unnoticed bug might get noticed.
+This userscript is completely usable at the current state, but there might be some situations where an unnoticed bug might get noticed.
 In these cases, please report it posting an issue on the [issues section](https://github.com/hjk789/NXEnhanced/issues).
 If you want to suggest more features, you can freely do it there too.

-## Support
+## How to contribute

+If you would like to contribute with code, you just need to:
+1. [Make a fork](https://github.com/hjk789/NXEnhanced/fork) of this project's repository by clicking on the "Fork" button on the top-right corner of the repository page;
+2. Make your proposed changes in the code of the fork you created.
+When done, commit the changes;
+3. Go to the [Pull requests page](https://github.com/hjk789/NXEnhanced/pulls) and click the "New pull request" button.
+And finally, click the "Create pull request" button.

+If you can't code, but still want to contribute, you can do so by making a donation.
 This project takes a lot of time and effort developing, analyzing, testing, fixing, researching and optimizing, most of these are because it's being developed for public use, instead of just my personal use.
-If you appreciate this project, would like to give a thank you or support the continuation of the development, you can make a donation via PayPal:
+If you appreciate this project, would like to give a thank you or support the continuation of the development, consider making a donation via PayPal:

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CK5BFYUP9TWBJ&source=url)